There are four major hair types – Type 1 (straight hair), Type 2 (wavy hair), Type 3 (Curly hair), and theNOTORIOUSAfro Kinky hair extensions.

 Featuring very tight coils or a zig-zag pattern, 4B hair type somewhat behaves like the 4a hair type.
 The most effective way to keep it moisturized and hydrated is by using water and styling creams.
 It is also essential to co-wash it regularly.
 Co-washing is when you wash it with conditioner only and skip the shampoo.
 Co-washing usually results in softer, smoother, more manageable hair.
 If you have Type 4A hair, it is advisable to style your hair immediately after washing.
 Styling soon after washing helps to tame your crown, making it easy to manage.
 Also worthy of note is that styling your whole head at once may not deliver the desired results.
 Consider breaking this hair type into small sections when styling it.

-- While the 4A hair type is coiled tightly with an evident “S” curl pattern, Type 4B hair bends in sharp angles characteristic of the letter Z. The curls in 4B are tighter and less defined, with strands ranging from fine, coarse, wiry and thin natural hair.
+While the 4A hair type is coiled tightly with an evident “S” curl pattern, Type 4B hair bends in sharp angles characteristic of the letter Z. The curls in 4B are tighter and less defined, with strands ranging from fine, coarse, wiry and thin.

 Best Products for 4A, 4B and 4C Hair?